harness/developer-hub/docs/continuous-error-tracking/getting-started/cet-event-dashboard.md

     ![Event Dsitribution Default](./static/cet-event-distribution-default.png)

 ### Add an event to the Event Distribution Graph
-  To add new event to the graph, select the little + icon from the last column as shown in the image below.
-Whenever you add events from the event list they will be automatically visualized in the chart.
-Comparing both series enables you to see the impact of the selected errors on the total.
+To add a new event to the graph, click on the "+" icon located in the last column and add the event.
+When you add an event from the event list, it gets instantly displayed on the chart.
+A comparison of both series helps you assess the impact of the selected errors on the overall error count.```
     ![Add Exception To Graph](./static/cet-event-distribution-add-exception.png)
     ![Exception Added To Graph](./static/cet-event-distribution-exception-plotted.png)